If you’re a small business owner, you know how important it is to get the right people to your website when it comes to making sales.

 Website tracking is when websites and platforms track web users.
 It is a wide term that encompasses a variety of different practices including tracking how users navigate the web as well as how they interact with specific pages or websites.

 The practice is incredibly widespread.
-Common programs like Google Analytics, which is found on 87 percent of the world’s top websites, and Google Adsense, which is used by over 10 million sites worldwide, utilise tracking techniques.
+Common programs like Google Analytics, which is found on 87 percent of the world’s top websites, and Google Ads, which is used by over 10 million sites worldwide, utilize tracking techniques.
 There are also many other tools that websites use to track users.

-As a website owner, you can use tracking programs to find out a lot about information about users to your site.
+As a website owner, you can use tracking programs to find out a lot of information about users on your site.
 This information includes:

-- IP addresses which can determine a user’s location or even the company they are visiting from.
+- IP addresses can determine a user’s location or even the company they are visiting from.

 - Information about the user such as their demographics, interests, the device they are using to access your website, etc.

 Websites can use this information in several different ways.
-Knowing about users can help publishers create targeted content and adverts, tracking how customers use websites can help sites optimise for conversion while knowing where and how users are visiting the site can help with marketing.
+Knowing about users can help publishers create targeted content and advertisements, tracking how customers use websites can help sites optimize for conversion while knowing where and how users are visiting the site can help with marketing.